 The College Navigator is a consumer tool that provides school information about tuition and fees, retention and graduation rates, use of financial aid, student loan default rates, and features a cost calculator and school comparison tool.
 This tool is most useful for potential full-time students, but has limited information for graduate students.

 The Paying for College webpage contains a tool that can be used by prospective students to compare detailed financial information for up to three schools at a time.
 This site also includes general information about financial aid and financial literacy.

 The Financial Aid Shopping Sheet is a model financial aid award letter designed to simplify the information that prospective students receive about college costs and financial aid so they can easily compare institutions and make informed decisions about where they attend school.
 For a personalized Financial Aid Shopping Sheet, please contact the financial aid representative for the program in which you’re interested.

-The designated point of contact for servicemembers is the Office of Military and Veteran Services, in partnership with the Office of the University Registrar.
+The designated point of contact for servicemembers is the Office of Military and Veteran Services.
 If you are receiving TA benefits and are seeking access to disability counseling, please contact Cornerstone.

 It is the policy of Washington University to return any unearned TA funds on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
 In instances when a service member stops attending due to a military service obligation, the university will work with the service member to identify solutions that will not result in a student debt for the returned portion.